 Utah Jazz vs. Miami Heat: How to Watch

-Thankfully, the assignment expects to be a bit simpler for the Jazz on Saturday night, as Jimmy Butler is expected to miss the contest due to a seven-game team suspension following his antics and official trade request after the Heat's contest vs. Indiana Pacers.
+During their last meeting, the Jazz took care of business in dominating fashion. winning 136-100, largely behind an explosive offensive performance from Brice Sensabaugh-- posting a season-high 34 points on 12-18 shooting from the field.
+This time around, Utah will hope to get a similar performance from their second-year wing, though fans may not get a chance for an encore, as Sensabaugh is listed as questionable ahead of Thursday due to an illness.

-The Jazz are coming off a loss from New Year's Day in Madison Square Garden against the New York Knicks, and will be looking to nab their first win of 2025.
-Up and down the roster looks notably healthy, with the only listing on the injury report being John Collins, who's probable with a hip injury.
+Though, the Heat won't be at their full-strength either.
+The Jimmy Butler trade drama continues to ensue, leaving their star suspended for yet another bout vs. the Jazz, giving some added responsibility for Tyler Herro and Bam Adebayo to produce in their effort to split the season series.

-With that, here's everything you need to know ahead of Saturday's Jazz-Heat matchup:
+With that, here's everything you need to know ahead of Thursday's Jazz-Heat matchup:

 Utah Jazz vs. Miami Heat